 Why You Should Watch It

 "F9" is what big spectacle, must-see-in-a-theater movies are all about.
 2020 and the start of 2021 were terrible.
-Subsequently, when this one opens, it'll be a celebration of huge, loud, fun entertainment where everyone's welcome, and everyone's represented up there on the silver screen.
+Subsequently, when this one opens this week, it'll be a celebration of huge, loud, fun entertainment where everyone's welcome, and everyone's represented up there on the silver screen.
 Justice for Han, and all of us.

 Did You Know